PhoenixPan/PracticalDataScience/Week1.md

 Overfitting: Happens when a prediction model is excessively complex.
 Sometimes, simple rules do better than complicated rules.

-Split data into:
+Divide your dataset into:

-1. Training set: Building model for prediction);
+1. Training set: Building model for prediction.
+This is the only part that should be visable to you when you build the model;
 2. Testing set: Test the model, be aware of overfitting.
 Use testing set for trainging only if you have validation set;
 3. Validation set (optional): To validate your model at the end, not used for training

+Keep in mind:

-Apply to the validation set (testing set if it's abscent) for only one time.
+1. Apply to the validation set (testing set if it's abscent) for only one time.
 Otherwise, we are using the test set to train the model.
+2. Avoid small sample sizes, otherwise you may get your accuracy by coincidence (flip a coin).
+3. Sample your data in time chunks (backtesting)
+4. Random assignment or balancing by features (tricky)

+Rules of thumb:

+1. Large dataset: 60% for training, 20% for testing, 20% for validation
+2. Medium dataset: 60% for training, 40% for testing (no refinery)
+3. Small dataset: are you sure you want to do this?